Generating Adversarial yet Inconspicuous Patches with a Single Image: Experiment Results

 \subsection{White-box and Black-box Attack}

-In this section, our data are randomly sampled from ImageNet~\cite{imagenet_cvpr09}.
-Due to resource limitation, it is impossible for us to use thousands of images in our experiments.
-So we first choose 10 classes from ImageNet, and sample 10 images in each class (see details in Table~\ref{success rate}).
-In total, 100 images are used as our evaluation set.
-To assess the attack capability of adversarial patches generated by our approach, we conduct experiments in white-box setting and black-box setting respectively.
+To assess the attack capability of the adversarial patches generated, we conduct experiments in white-box setting and black-box setting respectively.
+Our data are randomly sampled from ImageNet.
+Due to resource limitation, we first choose 10 classes from ImageNet, and sample 10 images in each class.
+For each image, 1000 patches will be generated.
+Results are shown in Table~\ref{success rate}.